← All posts

 When a university adopts a cloud-based grading tool, it becomes a data controller that has engaged a data processor.
 This triggers a series of legal requirements: a signed Data Processing Agreement, a record of processing activities, a legal basis for the transfer, and (if the processing occurs outside the EU) additional safeguards under Chapter V of the GDPR.

 This is not a loophole.
 It is a design principle.
-The simplest way to protect student data is to never collect it.
+The simplest way to reduce exposure is to avoid persistent central storage when it is not required.

 The three deployment tiers